Defining eccentricity for spin-precessing binaries: Robustness checks

 \subsection{Applications to NR waveforms}

 In this section, we apply our method to compute $\egw$ from a set of NR waveforms.
 First, we apply it on waveforms from binary black hole systems simulated using \SpEC~\cite{SpECwebsite}.
 We select four representative cases, and plot the resulting $\egw$ in figure~\ref{fig:application_on_sxs}: low eccentricity with \aspins ({\itshape top-left}), high eccentricity with \aspins ({\itshape top-right}), low eccentricity with high \sprec ({\itshape bottom-left}), and high eccentricity with high \sprec ({\itshape bottom-right}).
 Next, in figure~\ref{fig:application_on_RIT}, we repeat this for a few NR waveforms from the \texttt{RIT}~\cite{RITCatalog,Healy:2020vre,Healy:2022wdn} catalog.
-We select three simulations for this purpose, which contain a sufficient number of orbits for robust $\egw$ estimation~\footnote{{As noted in~\cite{Shaikh:2023ypz}, this method to compute eccentricity from the waveform requires at least $\roughly 4-5$ number of orbits.
-The same limitation applies in the case of \sprecing binaries.}}.
+We select three simulations for this purpose, which contain a sufficient number of orbits for robust $\egw$ estimation~\footnote{{{As noted {previously} in~\cite{Shaikh:2023ypz}, we find that $\egw(t)$ near the merger may become nonmonotonic as it becomes harder to define an orbit in this regime.
+To avoid this nonmonotonic behavior, by default, we discard the last two orbits of the waveform before computing $\egw(t)$.
+We require at least two orbits in the remaining part of the waveform to successfully build an interpolant.
+Therefore,} this method to compute eccentricity from the waveform requires at least $\roughly 4-5$ number of orbits~\cite{Shaikh:2023ypz}.}}.
 The RIT simulations share the same mass ratio ($q=1$) and spin parameters ($\vchi_1=[0.7,0,0], \vchi_2=[0.7,0,0]$).
 In each subplot of figure~\ref{fig:application_on_sxs} and figure~\ref{fig:application_on_RIT}, the {\itshape top} panel shows the $\egw$ evolution, while the {\itshape bottom} panel presents the real part of the corresponding $\h_{2,2}$.
 These cases illustrate the applicability of our method to systems with varying eccentricity and \sprec.